Ethiopia: A catastrophe in the making | DW | 03.08.2021

 "Also, they no longer have access to agricultural credits.
 They need those credits very badly to be able to buy fertilizer, because due to the local climate, they need fertilizer to be able to plant the crops."

-The United Nations (UN) warned that more than 400 million Ethiopians are at risk of starvation.
+The United Nations has warned that more than 400,000 Ethiopians are at risk of starvation.

 In a report published last Friday, the UN criticized both sides of the conflict for impeding the flow of aid to the population in need.
 It called the situation "catastrophic."